-Greenhouse Gas Intensity
+Greenhouse Gas Intensity 1,5

-- Direct and indirect greenhouse gas emissions from PTT's activities (Scope 1 and 2) - Direct and indirect greenhouse gas emissions from PTT Group's activities (Scope 1 and 2)
+- Direct and indirect greenhouse gas emissions from PTT's activities (Scope 1 and 2) - Direct and indirect greenhouse gas emissions from PTT Group's activities (Scope 1 and 2) PTT Group's Target - Direct and indirect greenhouse gas emissions from PTT's activities, and the combustion of fuel products supplied by PTT.
+(Scope 1, 2 and 3) - Direct and indirect greenhouse gas emissions from PTT Group's activities, and the combustion of fuel products supplied by PTT.
+(Scope 1, 2 and 3)